The Science and Soul of Southwind

 With little exception, much of Cadaretta’s Southwind Vineyard has been planted on these Loess soils.
 These wines will be very characteristic of other Walla Walla Valley wines.

-- More iron content than loess soil.
+- More iron, calcium, and magnesium content than loess soil.

 Learning what the differences mean for the location that is high on Southwind Vineyards’ hillside is a wait-and-see experiment, as vines have only been recently planted here.
 But, as with all vines being planted in different locations, it’s a safe assumption that these vines will perform differently, and deliver more unique fruit characteristics.
-And, the waiting is exciting for everyone involved in Southwind and Cadaretta, as the vineyard moves from test rows to larger production blocks, and the wines those blocks will produce.
+And, the waiting is exciting for everyone involved in Southwind and Cadaretta, as the vineyard moves from test rows to larger production blocks, anticipating the wines those blocks will produce.